What Happened To Vault Soda?

 Source: The Coca-Cola Company

-After nearly six years of lackluster sales and fading consumer interest, the Coca-Cola Company finally threw in the towel on its struggling Vault brand in 2011, discontinuing bottled distribution across most of the United States.
+After nearly six years of lackluster sales, the Coca-Cola Company finally threw in the towel on Vault 2011, discontinuing it in most places.

-Despite ceasing production of pre-bottled Vault, parent company Coca-Cola allowed some third party distributors and restaurant chains to continue offering it as a fountain beverage for a few more years.
+Despite ceasing production of pre-bottled Vault, Coca-Cola allowed some third-party distributors and restaurant chains to continue offering it as a fountain beverage.

-Hardee's fast food franchises in particular continued serving Vault from their soda fountains into the 2010s, giving diehard brand devotees access to their beloved neon nectar.
+Hardee’s fast food franchises continued serving Vault from their soda fountains into the 2010s.

 IN 2019, COCA-COLA RERELEASED VAULT FOR A LIMITED TIME